Mr-November/micsolver/README.md

 This repository implements the algorithms presented in our article.
 If you enjoy this repository and use it, please cite our paper.

-Our previous work (titled: An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots) appears in proceedings of Robotics: Science and Systems 2023.
+Our previous work (title: An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots) appears in proceedings of Robotics: Science and Systems 2023.

 ```
 @INPROCEEDINGS{Qiu-RSS-23,